Jayashree-Behera/simple-dvc-demo/README.md

 **GOAL**:

-We will make an end-to-end project where we learn the about following :
+We will make an end-to-end project where we learn the following :
 - github deployement
 - dvc
 - uni testing

 **STEPS**:

 create env
 ```bash
 conda create -n wineq python=3.7 -y